 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

 Don’t use the fire.
-“You wouldn’t believe the number of burned sleeping bags we see,” says Lindsey Stone, manager of Rainy Pass Repair (rainypass.com), a specialty gear service center.
+“You wouldn’t believe the number of burned sleeping bags we see,” says Lindsey Stone, who spent nearly eight years as manager of Rainy Pass Repair, a specialty gear service center.
 Direct heat won’t significantly speed the drying of the insulation, and temps above 370°F (campfires can top 1,500°F), as well as flying embers, could melt the nylon shell.

 Massage away clumps.
 “As the bag dries, use your hands to gently break up the lumps inside, which speeds drying,” Stone says.

 Stay warm.
 Exercise, drink hot fluids, and eat high-calorie foods to fuel your furnace.
 Time to sleep?
 Put on all your layers, stuff your clothes with leaves, and place hot water bottles near your armpits and groin.
 Then, stick your legs in your backpack for a makeshift bivy.
 Even a damp bag will still insulate; if it won’t dampen your clothing, drape it on as a top layer.